abarcaj09/igl-server/README.md

 # IGL-SERVER

-IGL-SERVER is a RESTful API for the soon to be created IGL client.
+IGL-SERVER is a RESTful API for [igl](https://igl.netlify.app), a webapp that is similar to [instagram](https://www.instagram.com).
 The server will handle requests made by the client such as: the creation/deletion of posts, following/unfollowing of users, creation/deletion of comments, etc. Requests can be made to the deployed version of this server at https://igl-server.herokuapp.com.

 ### Built With